FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Details on Synthetic Data Generation

 The distribution of room shapes and sizes is shown in Table~\ref{tab:room-shape-distribution}, and example layout types are illustrated in Fig.~\ref{fig:layout-types}.

-\paragraph{Geometric and Structural Constraints:} Room geometries were procedurally varied using prompt-based guidance to produce rectangular, L-shaped, and open-plan configurations.
+\paragraph{Geometric and Structural Constraints:} The geometry of the room was procedurally varied using prompt-based guidance to produce rectangular, L-shaped, and open-plan configurations.
 The following structural properties were described in the prompts but not explicitly enforced during layout generation:

-\begin{itemize} \item L-shaped rooms were described as rectangular spaces with a square cutout from one corner.
-To maintain usable proportions, each leg of the L shape was suggested to be at least 1.5,m wide and deep. \item Open-plan rooms, apart from living rooms, were prompted without doors and with one full wall removed.
-This was intended to vary room shapes and simplify layout generation. \item Doors were described with widths between 0.8,m and 1.0,m, selected randomly.
-Windows were chosen from a fixed set of widths: 0.6,m, 0.75,m, 0.9,m, 1.2,m, and 1.5,m. \item Prompts included guidance to place all elements such as doors, windows, and cutouts entirely within room boundaries. \end{itemize}
+\begin{itemize} \item L-shaped rooms were described as rectangular spaces with a square cutout in one corner.
+To maintain usable proportions, each leg of the L shape was suggested to be at least 1.5\,m wide and deep. \item Open-plan rooms, apart from living rooms, were prompted without doors and with one whole wall removed.
+This was intended to vary the room's shape and simplify the layout generation process. \item Doors were described with widths between 0.8\,m and 1.0\,m, randomly selected.
+The windows were chosen from a fixed set of widths: 0.6\,m, 0.75\,m, 0.9\,m, 1.2\,m, and 1.5\,m. \item The prompts included instructions on placing all elements, such as doors, windows, and cutouts, entirely within the room boundaries. \end{itemize}

 \paragraph{Window Placement:} Window placement followed prompt-based guidelines aimed at supporting daylight access and layout clarity: \begin{itemize} \item The total window length was set to exceed 15 percent of the room’s floor area.
-It was used as a simple proxy to ensure visible window openings and visual balance along the walls. \item Windows on the same wall were the same size to support visual balance.
-Small, isolated windows were not used. \item Long windows, over 1.5\,m, were split into segments with 0.05 to 0.15\,m gaps for a more modular appearance. \item Windows were not placed opposite each other or on the same wall as a door, as such arrangements are less common and were not emphasized in the prompt design. \end{itemize}
+It was used as a simple proxy to ensure visible window openings and visual balance along the walls. \item The windows on the same wall were the same size to support visual balance.
+Small, isolated windows were not used. \item Long windows, over 1.5\,m, were split into segments with 0.05 to 0.15\,m gaps for a more modular appearance. \item The windows were not placed opposite each other or on the same wall as a door, as such arrangements are less common and were not emphasized in the prompt design. \end{itemize}